pedrorodrepo/skills-github-pages/_posts/2025-06-11-pedrosblog.md

 ---
-title: Embracing the Journey: How Small Steps Lead to Big Wins
+title: 'Embracing the Journey: How Small Steps Lead to Big Wins'
 date: 2025-06-11
 ---